adedomin/CSC450-project-proposal/final/final.md

 The advantage lisp gives over other languages, which makes it suitable for shells, is that the program and data have the same form [@lispsh];
 this comes in handy in meta programming, where programs can dynamically change to handle certain data.
 It is also a closed language, as in, one can pull from data that is in an outer function.
-Closure property is what gives lisp it's ability to resemble structured documents.
+Closure property is what gives lisp its ability to resemble structured documents.
 In a way, one can make a lisp-like dialect using JSON.

 ### 1.1.4.
 Powershell